 Can you regulate the tension held by yourself & others?

 Tension is a conflict between what our mind needs or values vs what it has instead.

 Imagine a piece of music with tension.
 When we hear such music, our mind needs or values a sense of resolution.
 Thus, we want or expect the music to end on a note that can give us such resolution.
-Until this happens, our experiencie of tension is sustained.
+Until this happens, tension is sustained.

 As a leader you probably have needs or values that go unfulfilled or get violated every day.
 Are you able to effectively regulate the tension that results?

 If you can, you’ll also be able to: